apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-submarine/src/site/markdown/InstallationGuide.md

 ### User & Group

-As there are some specific users and groups need to be created to install hadoop/docker.
+As there are some specific users and groups recommended to be created to install hadoop/docker.
 Please create them if they are missing.

 ```
 adduser hdfs